WojciechBarczynski/gharchive_pyspark_data_processing/README.md

 Downloading the requirements.txt file will help you with downloading all necessary python libraries in the required versions (in most IDEs you can automatically download all specified libraries).  <br />
-Here is a link to a great Apache Spark and Pyspark installation tutorial: https://youtu.be/AB2nUrKYRhw  <br />

 Example of environmental variables setup: <br />
 <img src="/assets/environmental_variables.PNG" alt="Environmental variables setup" title="Environmental variables setup">